zfyan-whu/DO-PGRS/README.md

   <img src="Figures/Overview.png" alt="Network" width="80%">
 </p>
 <p align="justify">
 OD-RSPG dataset comprises UAV oblique imagery and satellite imagery captured along multiple transmission lines, spanning voltage levels from 110 kV to 500 kV.
-It includes six categories of power components and one category of external object, totaling 2,411 images and 27,082 instances.
+We expect this benchmark dataset will support both the research of power component detection methods and their engineering applications, thereby contributing to the advancement of smart grids.
 </p>

 ## Evaluation on the OD-PGRS (UAV).